mohammad-sayed-ahmad/School/Physics_P1_T1_G11/full_book.md

 Answer by True or False.

 1. The temperature of an object is a measure of the average kinetic energy of its molecules.
 2. Moving a body increases its kinetic energy, thus, making it hotter.
 3. The molecules of a hotter object have a higher concentration of heat energy than those of a colder object.
 4. Fast moving molecules have a higher temperature than identical but slow moving ones.
 5. Bodies can become hotter by converting their mechanical energy of macroscopic motion into the kinetic energy of their molecules' random motion.
 (Is the converse true?).
 6. In air, oxygen molecules O₂ (molar mass 32 g) move faster than nitrogen molecules N₂ (molar mass 28 g).
 7. If the average speed of a hydrogen molecule in air at room temperature is about 2 km/s, then the average speed of an oxygen molecule is about 0.5 km/s.
 ```

----

-## C 1.5 Thermal properties of matter
+## 1.5 Thermal properties of matter

 Heat is internal energy, but temperature is a measure of the average kinetic energy due to the random motion of the molecules of an object.